Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 }
 ```

-Documentation comments should be included above declarations in \*.h files to explain the purposes of functions and global variables and in case of being required of enums, structs and macros.
-Additionally for documentation comments use the tags `@brief` for describing in a simpler way the purpose of the function, global variable, struct or enum and `@param` and `@return` for document the arguments and return value of a function in case it has them.
-Examples:
+Documentation comments are included above declarations in \*.h files to explain the purposes of functions, global variables, enums, structs, and macros.
+They follow the Doxygen format.

-Function:
+Functions:
 ```C
 /** @brief Makes Harry fly.
  *